 - Popcultural Osmosis Failure: When Dave mentions TNG over the phone, Kathy doesn't know what he is talking about.

 - Retired Badass: Joseph Rain stepped down from his position as a US Air Force pilot to tend to his family and the old family farm.
 Joseph was evidently quite the war hero, being highly decorated and highly respected for his service in World War II, remaining a revered figure in the Air Force even into the 1990s.
-It's quite telling that the only person Kathy meets that doesn't know him is mentally-challenged Nathan as well as Clyde and Dave who have no business with neither the town nor the military.
+It's quite telling that the only person Kathy meets that doesn't know him is mentally-challenged Nathan as well as Clyde and Dave who have no business with either the town or the military.

-- Sequel Hook: The game ends with Kathy noticing that she and Eileen makes a good team, and she jokingly tells her to try not to be kidnapped next time.
+- Sequel Hook: The game ends with Kathy noticing that she and Eileen make a good team, and she jokingly tells her to try not to be kidnapped next time.
 Eileen expresses incredulity about Kathy saying "next time".
 And then in The Stinger, there is a short scene of the Crimson One watching them menacingly from a distance.
 Then again there's also the subtitle "A Detective is Born".

 - Sinister Minister: Father Isaac regularly drugs and kidnaps people around town and seemingly sacrifices their souls to an old god... all in the name of "saving" them.
 The concept of asking permission from his followers or the fact the procedure leaves the victims catatonic doesn't seem to faze him.